jconorgrogan/Why-there-is-something-and-not-nothing/Musings on well-ordering of observers.md

  Since each observer’s reality is shaped by how they interact with others, each observer has a distinct and relative experience of reality.
 There is no single, objective truth; instead, truth and reality are relative to the perspective of each observer.

+**Fine structure constant musings**
+ If we interpret the fine structure constant as related to an informational universe with interacting Turing heads, it could indeed represent something like the maximum possible informational level between two different states.
   In this model, observers are co-creating reality through their interactions.
 The more observers interact with each other, the more complex the reality becomes, as each observer brings their own interpretations and influences into the system.

+   As α (the fine-structure constant) appears to higher powers, it represents the need for progressively more complex corrections to be included in the calculations within Quantum Electrodynamics (QED

+   Each higher power of α and the associated loop corrections capture more detailed aspects of the quantum world.
+As we add more loops, we account for increasingly subtle quantum phenomena:
+One-loop diagrams include basic effects like vacuum polarization, which affects how photons propagate.
+Two-loop diagrams include more advanced processes, like multiple virtual particles interacting simultaneously.
+Three-loop and beyond bring in effects that involve nested virtual interactions, where fluctuations in the quantum vacuum become highly convoluted.

+If we think about higher powers of α in QED, they represent higher levels of interaction complexity.
+Let’s consider how this might translate to your informational model of Turing heads:

+Basic Interactions (Order α): The first power of α represents the most fundamental, direct interaction between two Turing heads.
+This interaction captures the immediate exchange of information that happens when two observers meet.
+It’s like two Turing heads recognizing each other’s current states—akin to one-loop interactions in QED, where basic virtual particles (photons) are exchanged.

+More Complex Interactions (Order α², α³, etc.):

+Order α² represents second-order corrections, similar to two-loop diagrams in QED.
+Here, we could imagine that the interaction between two Turing heads is being modified by other surrounding influences—similar to when virtual particles interact with each other.
+This could reflect a scenario where the interaction of one Turing head with another is influenced by the presence of a third observer.
+In this model, contextual influences from other observers add complexity to the interactions, essentially modifying how two heads influence each other.
+Order α³ and Higher: These higher powers represent cascading interactions where not just direct encounters matter, but also chains of interactions—how Turing head A influences head B, which in turn influences head C, and so on.
+In QED, these involve nested loops where virtual particles interact with other virtual entities.
+In this informational model, higher powers of α would reflect nested levels of influence where indirect interactions deeply shape an observer’s reality.
+For instance, Turing head A interacts with head B, but that interaction is itself influenced by head B’s previous interactions with head C.
+3. Well-Ordering, Memory, and Complexity of Interaction If observers are Turing machine heads that are sequentially processing the informational landscape by following a specific trajectory, memory becomes the ordered record of past interactions.
+The fine-structure constant might then represent:

+Limits of Informational Order: The well-ordering principle ensures that the informational states are arranged in a defined sequence, allowing for a coherent understanding of "before" and "after."
+The fine-structure constant might define how deeply one observer’s trajectory can impact another while maintaining a well-ordered and sequential structure. α as an Order Parameter: α could be thought of as a parameter that maintains the well-ordered structure of informational states across interactions.
+Each encounter between two Turing heads must occur in such a way that the resulting exchange preserves a linear and coherent trajectory for both participants.
+The fine-structure constant could essentially set the informational granularity at which these sequences are preserved without becoming chaotic or losing coherence.

+Thus, α might be interpreted as:

+A Measure of Interaction Complexity: α represents the complexity cap for interactions between Turing heads.
+It sets the limit for how much information can be exchanged in a meaningful, coherent way during a single interaction.
+A Threshold for Reality Coherence: Each power of α relates to how the coherence of reality is maintained across different levels of interaction.
+The higher the power, the more loops or more observers are involved, and the more intricate the web of informational influence becomes.
+Yet, α’s small value ensures that these layers do not become overwhelming—maintaining an ordered and meaningful reality.